Podman: maybe the best container manager

 podman ps -a #show stopped and running containers

-Remove them:
+Remove containers

 podman rm <container ID/name>

-Copy files to container:
+Copy files to container

 podman cp <file> <container ID/name>:<path>

-Export/import a container:
+Export/import a container

 # Container example name: mycontainer